-Now that you’ve negotiated buying your dream house or renting that fabulous apartment, you need to schedule a moving date and hire a moving company.
+Now that you’ve negotiated to buy your dream house or rent that fabulous apartment, you need to schedule a moving date and hire a moving company.
 Sounds simple yet you must beware of the most common scams perpetrated by unscrupulous moving companies.
 Before you hire just any old mover, review our list of the worst moving scams that could happen to you.
 Remember that forewarned is forearmed, and that FlatRate Moving can help you avoid costly and humiliating scams!

 Who’s That Moving Company?